3dcitydb/3dcitydb-docs/source/3dcitydb/schema/module/bridge.rst

    BRIDGE_OPEN_TO_THEM_SRF link table.
 If a CityGML ADE is used that extends any of the two classes *BridgeDoor* or *BridgeWindow*, further values for OBJECTCLASS_ID may be added by the ADE manager.
-   Their concrete numbers depend on the ADE registration (cf. section 6.3.3.1).
+   Their concrete numbers depend on the ADE registration (cf. :numref:`ade_manager_plugin_registration_chapter`).
 Like openings of building, bridge openings can have addresses assigned to it.

-.. |image47| image:: ../../media/image58.png
-   :width: 9.84065in
-   :height: 9.0579in